jrkwon/face-reader-soccer/README.md

 ```bash
 (face-reader-soccer) $ python face-reader-soccer.py
 ```
-- You will see who is the best among guys in the `test_images` directory.
+- You will see who is the most likely best soccer player among guys in the `test_images` directory.

 ![image](test_images/crop00.jpg)
 ![image](test_images/crop01.jpg)